prestancedesign/todo-backend-reitit/README.md

 For Emacs CIDER users, a `.dir-locals.el` file is configured to load the `dev` alias automatically when `cider-jack-in`.

-For code reloading, `cider-ns-refresh` hook is configured.
+For code reloading, `cider-ns-refresh` hooks are configured.
 Calling `cider-ns-refresh` (Spacemacs: `, e n r`) will stop the system, reload all namespaces, and restart the app.

 # License & Copyright